Sherman James

 Sherman A. James is an American epidemiologist.
-He is the Susan B. King Professor Emeritus of Public Policy at Duke University's Sanford School of Public Policy, and previously taught at the University of North Carolina-Chapel Hill from 1973 to 1989 and at the University of Michigan as the John P. Kirscht Collegiate Professor of Public Health from 1989 to 2003.
+He is the Susan B. King Professor Emeritus of Public Policy at the Duke University Sanford School of Public Policy, and previously taught at University of North Carolina at Chapel Hill from 1973 to 1989 and at the University of Michigan School of Public Health as the John P. Kirscht Collegiate Professor of Public Health from 1989 to 2003.
 He was elected to the National Academy of Medicine in 2000.

 James received an A.B. degree (psychology and philosophy) from Talladega College in 1964 and a Ph.D. in psychology from Washington University in St. Louis in 1973.

 James' research focused on social determinants of health in the US, racial disparities in health and healthcare, and the health effects of structural racism.
 He is known for conceiving the term John Henryism in the 1970s.